cloudcity/deathstare/README.md

 It may be handy to use TDD to build the client simulator.
 You can do this in rspec just like for any other app.
 The files are in `/spec` of your Gem.

+### Running Specs

+There is a "dummy app" inside the spec folder that acts as the app which hosts the gem.
+All standard Rails rake tasks are available through this app but prefixed with the `app` namespace.
+So, in order to initialize the databases specified in `/spec/dummy/config/database.yml`, run _from the top-level:_

+    rake app:db:create:all
+    rake app:db:migrate

+Then run the specs as usual:

+    rake spec

 ## TODO

 * Extract/generalize ClientDevice and the warmup/setup process.